Jelly blubber

-Catostylus mosaicus is also known as the jelly blubber or blue blubber jellyfish.
-The jelly blubber is distinguishable by its colour, which ranges from light blue to a dark blue or purple, and its large (250-300mm), rounded bell which pulses in a staccato rhythm.
+Catostylus mosaicus, also known as the jelly blubber or blue blubber jellyfish, is a species of jellyfish of the order Rhizostomeae.
+The jelly blubber is distinguishable by its colour, which ranges from light blue to a dark blue or purple, and its large (250–300 mm), rounded bell which pulses in a staccato rhythm.
 It occurs along the coastline of Eastern Australia in estuaries and shallow bays, and often blooms to high abundance.